Wapity/DeepBIM/README.md

  - Gather all these files with different names into one folder manually
  - For each file :
     - Open Revit
-    - Open Dynamo and load SetSpaces.dyn to automatically change above level and upper limit of spaces, let it run in         background
+    - Open Dynamo and load SetSpaces.dyn to automatically change above level and upper limit of spaces, let it run in         background : need of archi-lab package
     - Place spaces automatically with the tool
     - Run heating and cooling load (change the type of materials/profile of building and HVAC sytem used if wanted)
     - Get the temporary htm file containing the report created at file:///C:/Users/"UserName"/AppData/Local/Temp and transfer it into a common folder